 6. Support through gifts in kind.
 When a foster parent receives a foster child, the call often comes in the middle of the night with no notice whatsoever.
 That means a foster parent needs to be prepared upon a moment’s notice with car seats, cribs, beds, bedding, and toiletries.
 As prepared as a foster family may be, there are still those instances where they need items for their child.
 Wouldn’t it be nice if the church came around to provide these items within a few days from request?
 It would be one less thing they had to worry about.

 7. Support emotionally.
 Sometimes all a parent needs is a listening, attentive ear.
-People in the community can be so judgmental, such as in the restaurant, at school, in the grocery store, and yes, even in church.
+People in the community can be so judgmental, such as in the restaurant, at school, in the grocery store, and yes, even in the church.
 Behaviors of foster and adopted children are so different and sometimes people don’t understand.
 Often, the foster mom blames herself and feels burdened down with guilt.
 Having one person at church that listens to you can make all the difference.

 8. Start a support group.
 “Hi, I’m Derek, and I’m a foster parent.”
 No, a foster parent support group is not exactly like a 12-step program.
 But the good news is, in a support group you have an instant network!
 People who know what you are going through will help when times get rough.
 As a matter of fact, a support group can assist in any number of the ideas listed above.
 There is strength in numbers!

 What happens if faith-based agencies stop doing orphan work?
 We could debate all night about “the separation of church and state.”
 That is not my purpose in this article.
-But imagine if every house of worship shut their doors to children, including adoption, foster care, and children’s relief agencies.
+But imagine if every house of worship shut its doors to children, including adoption, foster care, and children’s relief agencies.
 What would happen to the kids?
 What would happen to the world’s orphans, foster children, refugees, children born out of crisis pregnancies, and unaccompanied minors who cross our borders every day?
 Who would be there to take up the slack?
 Yes, perhaps the government and other groups may come in to help.
 But the fact is: the state needs faith-based agencies.

 Consider this: in 2011, Illinois passed a law ending its relationship with faith-based agencies.
 Between 2012 and 2017, Illinois lost 1,547 foster homes, the most significant decrease in any state that reported this data (Foster Care Housing Crisis, _e Chronicle of Social Change, Appendix A at 13-14)!
 That is what would happen if faith-based agencies closed their doors.